leifos-gmbh/ILIAS/components/ILIAS/MyStaff/PRIVACY.md

 missing or wrong information using the [ILIAS issue tracker](https://mantis.ilias.de) or contribute a fix via [Pull Request](../../../docs/development/contributing.md#pull-request-to-the-repositories).

-## Integrated Services
+## Integrated Components

-The Staff component aggregates data from various ILIAS services.
+The **Staff** component aggregates data from various ILIAS components.
 Please consult the respective privacy documentation:

 - [OrgUnit](../OrgUnit/PRIVACY.md) provides information about accounts' assignment to **organisational units**, what accounts they have authority over, and which data this authority grants access to via